Portugao/MUVideo/README.md

 Michael Ueberschaer (info@homepages-mit-zikula.de)
 http://homepages-mit-zikula.de

-This version is under development
+This version is under development at the moment.